 Ryan Limb Production Manager

-Originally from Melbourne, Brigitte brings to the Festival a background in journalism (with writing published internationally), experience in galleries, and a big love of the Tasmanian arts industry.
+Since moving to Launceston, Brigitte has fallen in love with the Tasmanian event industry and community.
+Originally from Melbourne, she brings a background in Journalism and experience in galleries and arts administration.
 A recent graduate from the Tasmanian College of the Arts (Bachelor of Contemporary Art; Visual Arts), she plays an energetic and active role in the Launceston arts landscape working closely with Sawtooth ARI and through self-directed projects combining curatorial practice, writing and installation.
-She has also worked closely with Junction developing an internship in Marketing and contributing to the successful execution of specific projects including the world premiere of RIDE in 2015.
-Her passion for community engagement through the arts and events drives her interest in working with Junction and devising clever strategy that engages community with the Festival.
+This is Brigitte's fifth year working with Junction - beginning as a volunteer and in artist liaison positions.
+Her passion for community engagement through the arts and events drives her interest in working with Junction and contributing to the cultural growth in the North.